 Pursuant to the Partnership Agreement, the Limited Partner is entitled to an Asset Management Fee commencing in the amount of \$2,700, increasing by 10% percent every five years.
-For the year ended December 31, 2020, the Partnership incurred an asset management fee of \$2,700.
+For the years ended December 31, 2021 and 2020, the Partnership incurred an asset management fee of \$2,700 and \$2,700.
 The Asset Management Fee is payable annually from Cash flow, as defined in the Partnership Agreement.
 If not paid, the Asset Management Fee shall accrue without interest from year to year.